-Salt Lake City International Airport served more than 25.5 million passengers in 2018, flying to 98 nonstop destinations, including a few cities in Europe, on nine different airlines.
+Salt Lake City International Airport served more than 25.5 million passengers in 2018, flying to 98 nonstop destinations, including a few cities in Europe, on eight different airlines.
 The airport is a hub for Delta, meaning there's great domestic access, too.
-As of June 2019, it's undergoing a multi-billion redevelopment program to include a new parking garage, new terminal, and two new concourses that are scheduled to be complete in 2020.
+As of January 2021, it's undergoing a multi-billion redevelopment program to include a new parking garage, new terminal, and two new concourses.

 - Location: Northeast San Diego, CA

 - Pros: Very convenient to downtown; easy to navigate